Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 Sanur beach is one of the most popular places to do watersports in Bali.

-The surfing and snorkeling in this area aren’t worth your time, but it’s a great place to do parasailing, jet skiing, banana boats, etc.
+There isn’t worthwhile surfing or snorkeling in this area (in spite of the many dive shops in Sanur), but the beach is a great place to do parasailing, jet skiing, banana boats, etc.

 Practically every third building in Sanur is a massage shop.

-Balinese massage is fantastic and the prices can be very affordable, at 150k Rupiah ($10 USD) or less for a 1 hour body massage.
+Balinese massage is fantastic and the prices can be very affordable, at 100k Rupiah ($7 USD) or less for a 1 hour body massage or foot massage.

 12. Sanur Restaurants